How to Enter

 01. April 2022: Start of the Citizen Entrepreneurship Competition

 Now you can submit your idea and/or project.
 All published entries will only be visible for the Entrepreneurship Campus community.

-Now you have the chance to collect votes (and vote yourself), comment and share your entry.
-All entries will be published and for everyone to see.
+Now you have the chance to collect votes (and vote yourself), comment, and share your entry.
+All entries will be published for everyone to see.